PlateOfPasta/ChunkClaimFabric/README.md

 The original can be found here: https://github.com/boformer/ChunkClaim.

 # Commands
+## Normal Commands
+- `/chunk`

- - `/chunk` Base command that prints information about the current chunk.
+  - Base command that prints information about the current chunk.
   - Normal information:
     - If the chunk is public.
     - Else,
       - If the command is said by the claim owner:
         - The list of builders, if any.
-       - Whether the player that said the command is a builder.
+      - Else, whether the player that said the command is a builder.
+- `/chunk abandon`
+  - Allows claim owners to revoke claim ownership of the current chunk and get a refund on the chunk cost.
+- `/chunk claim`
+  - Explicitly claims the current chunk and removes the configured amount of credits.
+- `/chunk credits`
+  - Displays the current amount of credits a player has, the chunk claim price, and the mob spawn price.
+- `/chunk help`
+  - Prints out usage prompts for all Chunk Claim commands.
+- `/chunk trust <player name>`
+  - Example: `/chunk trust Player123`
+  - Adds the target player to the list of trusted builders for all of your chunk claims.
+This allows them to build in all the owner's chunk claims.
+- `/chunk untrust <player name>`
+  - Example: `/chunk trust Player123`
+  - Removes the target player from the list of trusted builders for all of your chunk claims.
+This prevents them from building in all the owner's chunk claims.
+## Admin Commands
+Additional commands usable by players that have the `"mod"` permission.
+- `/chunk`
+  - Base command that prints information about the current chunk.
-   - Admin information:
+  - Additional mod information:
     - Chunk ID used in datastore.
     - Permanent (Based on modifiedBlocks?)
     - Last login of chunk owner.
     - List of trusted builders.
     - Visualization of the chunk.
+- `/chunk bonus <player name> <amount>`
+  - Example: `/chunk bonus Player123 5`
+  - Gives the target player bonus credits for buying chunk claims or mob spawns.
+- `/chunk delete <player name> <radius>`
+  - Example: `/chunk delete Player123 5`
+  - Deletes the target player's chunk claims within the given radius.
+  - The radius can be unspecified, meaning delete the current chunk claim.
+  - Deletion performs the same operation as abandon.
+- `/chunk deleteall <player name>`
+  - Example: `/chunk deleteall Player123`
+  - Deletes ALL the target players chunk claims.
+- `/chunk ignore`
+  - Allows the player to ignore chunk claims.
+- `/chunk next <player name>`
-- `/chunk abandon`
+  - Example: `/chunk next Player123`
+  - Goes to the next chunk owned by the target player.

 # Configuration
-The configuration file must be in `<your game folder>/config/chunkclaimfabric.json5`.
+The configuration file must be in `<your server game folder>/config/chunkclaimfabric.json5`.
 The file or any missing field within it will be automatically generated with defaults if it does not exist.

 Default configuration:
 ```json5